TaylorHuston/FundamentalsOfDocker/README.md

 #Fundamentals of Docker

-Exercises from the book Fundamentals Of Docker
+<a href="https://www.amazon.com/Learn-Docker-Fundamentals-containerizing-applications-ebook/dp/B07BDJT452">Exercises from the book Fundamentals Of Docker</a>